Andreas-bersgtedt/FabricCloudODS_Demo/README.md

 ![Fabric Cloud ODS Architecture](/images/image-2.png)

-To prove out the proposed design Adventure works have contracted a Solutions Integrator to build out a technical demo.
+To prove out the proposed design Adventure works have contracted **you** as a Solutions Integrator to build out a technical demo.